 A few years later, I started working with the company that I had prayed about.
 At first, I was excited because I was so sure that God had answered my prayers.
 But my joy quickly changed to sorrow when I realized that the company was on a perpetual freeze: hiring freeze, promotion freeze, salary freeze, stationery freeze…

 I started questioning whether God had spoken or not.
 Why had I been given that job?
 What was God trying to tell me?

 John the Baptist had a similar experience.
 In Matthew 3:11, he was convinced that Jesus was the Messiah.
 “One is coming after me,” he said, “who will baptize you with fire.
 I’m not worthy to untie his shoes.”
 This was the same man whom John had seen the Holy Spirit acknowledged as the Son of God.
 John knew that Jesus was the Messiah.
 But -

 He was wondering if he had been wrong because he had been taken away from his ministry.
 He had been imprisoned for speaking the word of God.
-He feared that at any moment he could lose his life… so he started wondering, “Was I wrong?
-Did I mistake the signs?”
+He feared that at any moment he would lose his life… so he started wondering, “Was I wrong?
+Did I misunderstand the signs?”